Skip to main content

 Peer Review Process

-Authors may be invited to recommend or ask for the exclusion of specific individuals from the peer review process.
-The journal does not guarantee to use these suggestions.
+Authors are asked to recommend potential peer reviewers.
 All reviewers must be independent from the submission and will be asked to declare all competing interests.

-The journal operates an anonymous peer review process for research manuscripts, meaning that authors and reviewers do not know each other's identities during the review process.
-Descriptive Mansucripts undergo the same review procedure as original research articles.
-For short correspondence (such as Letters to the Editor and View from the Field manuscripts) the peer review process is not blinded to reviewers and editors to better support authors in meeting aims of the IJFAE.
+The journal operates an anonymous peer review process for research manuscripts, meaning that authors and reviewers of original research do not know each other's identities during the review process.
+For short correspondence (such as Letters to the Editor and View from the Field manuscripts) the peer review process is not blinded to better support authors in meeting aims of the IJFAE.
 The review period is expected to take around six to eight weeks, although this can vary depending on reviewer availability.
 Reviewers are asked to provide formative feedback, even if an article is not ultimately deemed suitable for publication in the journal.

 Based on the reviewer reports the editor will make a recommendation for rejection, minor or major revisions, or acceptance.
 Overall editorial responsibility rests with the journal’s Editor-in-Chief, who is supported by an expert, international Editorial Board.